I really thought that I was done with R.E.M., which is remarkable considering how much I loved them, and for how long.

 I’d say it was right around the release of 1987’s Document when I first thought to myself, I can’t believe they’ve produced another amazing record!, a refrain I’d repeat with each new release, with a pause — Monster — in 1994, and then one last time in 1996 — New Adventures in Hi-Fi.

-The last R.E.M. album I bought, 1998′s Up, was largely unmemorable upon early listenings, but then something happened that inadvertently severed my connection with them.
-My son, about a year old at the time, got a hold of the Up CD when no one was looking at it was rendered unplayable from all the scratches and what I think were teeth marks.
+The last R.E.M. album I bought, 1998’s Up, was largely unmemorable upon early listenings, but then something happened that inadvertently severed my connection with them.
+My son, about a year old at the time, got a hold of the Up CD when no one was looking, and it was rendered unplayable from all the scratches and what I think were teeth marks.
 This incident prevented me from giving the CD more time, which could have led to me embracing it more, and I suppose that the combination of getting some distance from R.E.M., being consumed by parenthood, and discovering new music contributed to my not listening to any of their music for literally the next 12 years.

 And then, this January, the friend whom I mentioned in this morning’s post, sent me an R.E.M.
 CD, a live album from 2009 titled Live at The Olympia.
 Interesting story about the album.
 It consists of performances recorded over a 5-night stand at The Olympia Theatre in Dublin, Ireland.
 These were arranged as live rehearsals, as they were in the process of recording their 2008 album Accelerate.
 As a result, the band sounds incredibly loose and lively, freed temporarily from the artificial environment of the studio.
 Additionally, since they weren’t on an official tour, they seemed to have used this as an opportunity to eschew most of their biggest hits in favor of deeper cuts from their older albums.